JoyLove0/metag_Pipeline/README.md

 `python metag_Pipeline.py`

 # Included Tools and Packages
-This tool comes in four parts:
+This tool comes in several parts:
 1. metag_Pipeline.py
 2. help_me.py
 3. parameter_file
 4. sample.parameter.file
 5. environment.yml
+6. R scripts for further data processing

 # Dependecies
 This pipeline requires Python, FASTQC, Trimmomatic, bwa, samtools, bedtools, seqtk, and kraken2 to be installed in order to run.
 The environment.yml file contains the conda environment recipe that includes these programs.
 The help_me.py file contain the option and/or of these programs.